krishang118/LLM-Stability-Consistency/README.md

 ## Overview

 Large Language Models (LLMs) are increasingly deployed as decision-support systems, yet their reliability is often measured only by accuracy against external benchmarks.
-This project investigates a fundamental reliability property, Consistency.
+This project investigates a fundamental reliability property: Consistency.

 Key findings from the analysis of DeepSeek-R1 (7B) and LLaMA-3 (8B):
 - Low Consistency: LLMs maintain only 45.3% semantic consistency under paraphrasing.